OpenDSA/OpenDSA/RST/en/Binary/BinaryTree.rst

 .. _BinExample:

-.. odsafig:: Images/BinExamp.png
-   :width: 200
-   :align: center
+.. inlineav:: BinExampCON dgm
-   :capalign: justify
+   :align: justify
-   :figwidth: 90%
-   :alt: An example binary tree

    A binary tree.
    Node :math:`A` is the root.